Don Quijote Restaurante and Imports

 - ARTIST STATEMENT

-As so often happens in the creative process, other life experiences have made their way into her work.
-Being a certified SCUBA diver, one can also find sea elements in her paintings.
-After a recent safari in the Masai Mara in Kenya she was inspired to weave the colors, textures and patterns of the savannah into new pieces.
-She loves to exhibit her work and encourages the viewer to experience a sense of wonder and exploration.
+As so often happens in the creative process, other life experiences have taken shape in my work.
+Having SCUBA dived around the world, I began to incorporate aspects of my time beneath the waves into my art.
+A recent safari in Western Kenya inspired me to weave the colors, textures and patterns of the savannah into new pieces.
+I am consistently and constantly in my studio and love to exhibit my work and encourage the viewer to experience a sense of wonder and exploration.

 MEET DOROTHY GRADEN